openssl/openssl/README.md

 	apps/openssl cms -verify -CAfile <SIG>_CA.crt -inform pem -in signedfile.cms -crlfeol -out signeddatafile

 It would be expected that the contents of `inputfile` and the resultant `signeddatafile` are the same.

+#### Speed

+OpenSSL has facilities to perform pure speed tests of the cryptographic algorithms supported.
+This can now also be used to compare relative performance of OQS algorithms.

+This command can be used to determine the speed of all KEM algorithms supported by the underlying `liboqs`:

+	apps/openssl speed oqskem

+This command can be used to determine the speed of all OQS signature algorithms supported by OQS-openssl:

+	apps/openssl speed oqssig

+As with standard OpenSSL one can also pass the specific algorithm name to be tested, e.g., `apps/openssl speed dilithium2`.

 ## Third Party Integrations